The connection between stress and hair loss

 When stress levels are high, you may have noticed that your hair may begin to fall or become very weak.
 Research shows that significant emotional stress may be linked to at least one type of hair loss: telogen effluvium.
 We wish to share with you all the information that will help you better understand what that type of hair loss means and what you can do to change that.

-There are approximately 100,000 hair follicles on the adult scalp.
+100,000 hair follicles on the adult scalp.
 Each hair follicle is constantly cycling between growth and rest.
 The majority of these hair follicles are in the growth phase (anagen) at any given time.
 When the hair follicle transitions to telogen, or the resting phase, the hair is shed.
 During an episode of telogen effluvium, a trigger causes a sudden, abnormal shift of hairs into the telogen phase all at once.
 One possible trigger for this sudden shift?
 Significant emotional stress!
 What qualifies as significant emotional stress?
 Any major negative life events or traumatic experiences.

 The pattern of hair loss associated with telogen effluvium is diffuse.
 Individuals experiencing telogen effluvium may notice a thinner ponytail, or a sudden increase of shed hairs in the shower.
 It is considered normal to shed about 100-200 hairs per day, but the exact number varies based on the individual or hair care practices.
 While it is not uncommon for up to 50% of scalp hair to be shed during a telogen effluvium, this condition, reassuringly, does not cause complete baldness.